clayheaton/lcs_methods/README.md

 # SAMS Raw Data Import, Cleaning, and Prep Scripts

+**Instructions**

+To view the code and read the methodology, click into the relevant folder and click the name of one of the files.
+The `.ipynb` files will take a moment to load but will render inline.
+My comments are included therein.

 Each directory contains python scripts or Jupyter Notebooks with python code used for the various components of the projects.
 The Jupyter Notebooks (mostly) contains Markdown blocks that document what I was doing and why I was doing it.
 This is the log of my methodology.